 About Ron Graham

-is being prepared by the obvious suspect for
+was prepared by the obvious suspect for

-love that they have been sharing in
+love that they shared in

 and in mathematics.